 Delivery Increases Adult-Use Consumer Access to the

-The Types of Delivery Services Authorized: Storefront and Non-storefront
+The Types of Delivery Services Authorized: Storefront, Non-storefront, and Third-Party/Courier

 The key feature differentiating storefront retail with delivery capability from independent/non-storefront delivery service providers is onsite consumer access.
-While storefronts are designed as a space for consumers to visit, those that also provide delivery must have a separate area for their delivery operations which consumers cannot access.
-Independent/non-storefront delivery services are subjected to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
+While storefronts are designed as a place for consumers to visit, those that also provide delivery must have a separate area for their delivery operations that consumers cannot access.
+Independent/non-storefront delivery services are subject to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.

 By checking this box and submitting your information to Weedmaps: